linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 **Explanation:**

-- Replace `<username>` and `<password>` with MongoDB Atlas credentials.
+- Replace `<username>` and `<password>` with your MongoDB Atlas credentials.

 ---

-### **7. Testing**
+### **7. Testing

+**

-1. Try logging in via SSH.
+1. Attempt to log in via SSH.
 You will be prompted to choose between email verification or OTP verification.
 2. Depending on your choice, the system will proceed with the corresponding method to authenticate your login.

 ---

-This complete setup provides users with two options for SSH authentication: Pushbullet (email verification) and Twilio (OTP verification via SMS or voice).
+This setup now uses predefined email and phone number parameters, as requested, while maintaining the same functionality.